Adverb Lesson Plans: More than Adverb Worksheets

 Adverbs can be tricky to identify, and they can be tricky in writing.
-Older students are expected to understand words and how they change and work in sentences.
+Older learners are expected to understand words and how they change and work in sentences.
 (Do we need a noun in this sentence?
 How can I change this adjective to an adverb?)
-When working with vocabulary lessons, adverbs often crop up on lists.
+When working with vocabulary lessons, parts of speech often crop up on lists.

-Plus, language standards for older students require a strong foundation of basic concepts.
-You probably won’t be introducing adverbs to older students, but you might review them when you study adverb clauses.
+Plus, language standards for older grades require a strong foundation of basic concepts.
+You probably won’t be introducing adverbs to older classes, but you might review them when you study adverb clauses.
 Typical adverb activities are geared toward younger students.

 If your secondary students need to review this modifier, I have talking points and grammar lessons below—including adverb worksheets and more.